 What do you think?

 What have been the best content mills in your experience?
 If there are some unfamiliar ones here, we hope that it saved you the time of researching them all yourself.
 Remember, the faster you choose a mill or two and get signed up, the more time you have to make money and pitch clients.
+Learning to pitch is the core skill most freelance writers need to master in order to build a sustainable income stream without relying on content mills, so it’s in your interest to get practising as soon as you can!

 If you did find this article useful, please share with anyone who wants to boost their freelance career or make some extra money writing.